-The breadth and depth of historical records available on Findmypast is truly amazing.
-We’ll show you how to use them to piece together your family history.
+The breadth and depth of family records available on Findmypast is truly amazing.

-There are billions of records available to search and view on Findmypast.
-Our records sit in individual collections called record sets.
+There are billions of records available to search and view right at your fingertips.
+They sit in individual collections called record sets.

-You can see a full list of our records sets by clicking 'Search' at the top of the page and selecting 'A-Z of record sets'.
-This list can then be searched by title or filtered by location using the options on the left hand side of the page.
+You can see a full list of our records sets here.
+This list can then be searched by keyword and filtered by date range and location.

-‘Counting’ the vast number of records that make up our various collections is a complex process.
-How we measure the size of these collections essentially boils down to how a record is defined.
+Counting these records is a complex process.
+How we measure the size of of our collections essentially boils down to how a record is defined.
 Is it simply a mention of an individual person?
 A household?
 A page?
 If a birth record contains the names of multiple individuals, how many records is that?